ag-ds-bubble/tseuler/README.md

 A library for Time Series exploration, analysis & modelling.
 This includes -

 As of now, this libray is in pre-alpha phase, i.e there is a lot of work still left before its first stable release.

-Current functionalties include :-
+### TSMAD - Time Series Mini Analysis DashBoard.
+Current Functionalities Include

     - A mini Dashboard for Time Series Analysis, with multiple variations to each kind of analysis
-- Inherent Frequency adjustment & calculations

-On later releases this library will include modelling approaches and analysis for:-

-- In-Depth Automatic Analysis
+### TSSTATS - Time Series Statistical Functions
+Current Functionalities Include:

+    - Entropy Calculations
-- Intervention analysis
+    - Intervention Analysis
-- Simple Modelling

 ## Example
 ****